Snuggle/hypixel.py/README.md

 ## How to install

-The easiest way to install this package is using `pip install hypixel-python`.
+The easiest way to install this package is using `pip install hypixel`.
 Once hypixel.py has been installed by pip, please put `import hypixel` at the top of your code.

+## Recent Changes
+For the most recent changes and updates to this library, please see this [changelog](./docs/changelog.md).

 ## What can you do?

-### To be added.
-At the moment, see "Examples" folder for example code. c:
+To view documentation on what you can actual do with this library, please take a look at [http://hypixel.readthedocs.io/](http://hypixel.readthedocs.io/en/latest/).
+This page will contain all of the documentation necessary to start creating!

+## Are there any examples?
+Yup!
+There are currently two different examples that you can view.
+There's one which is designed to seem pretty simple, and there's a more advanced example, which accept's user input 'n' stuff.
+To view these, please look in the [Examples](./Examples/) folder.

+## Can I contribute to this?
+Gosh, it would be super awesome if you would like to contribute to this project!
+To view the guidelines on contributing code to this project, please have a look at [this guide](./docs/contributing.md).